Clinical Photography and Illustration

 About your appointment

-Depending on which part of the body needs photographing, you may be asked to remove jewellery, make-up and /or clothing.
+On arrival to the department you will be booked in and your personal details will be checked.
+You will then come into the studio where the clinical photographer will explain what will happen and ask for consent.
+Depending on which part of the body needs photographing, you may need to remove jewellery, make-up and / or clothing.
 The photographer will also explain and show you how you will need to sit or stand.

 Please note: The flash lighting used will be quite bright.

-Sometimes mirrors and retractors may be used to assist with seeing into the mouth and hair bands or grips may be used to keep hair away from the face.
+Sometimes mirrors and retractors may be used to assist with seeing into the mouth.
+We may also use hairbands or grips to keep hair away from the face.
+If you feel uncomfortable at any time or wish to have a chaperone present please tell the photographer.

 Chaperoning policy

-On occasions, when photographs of a sensitive nature are required, it may not be possible for the same sex photographer to take the photographs.
-On these occasions a chaperone will be present.
+Sometimes, photographs of a sensitive nature may be required.
+On such occasions it may not be possible for the same sex photographer to take the photographs.
+For this a chaperone will be present.
 Often the chaperone will be behind a screen and will concentrate on the photographer’s actions and not you, the patient.
+If you are at all unhappy with being photographed by someone of the opposite sex, you can re-book your appointment.
+However, if the condition is likely to change before a new appointment is made it would be advisable to go ahead with the appointment.
+For further information about consent, read our Clinical Photography and Video Recording policy.